jgmalcolm/jgmalcolm.github.io/cv.md

 1. Greven, McGinley, Nakirikanti, Couceyro, Malcolm, Rodts, Refai, Gary.
    "Telemedicine in spine surgery: Outcomes for 138 patients seen in person for the first time on the day of surgery compared to historical controls."
-   *In preparation*
+   *In submission*
 1. McMahon, Malcolm, Douglas, Greven, Sadan, Samuels, Cawley, Barrow, Grossberg, Howard.
 "Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid Hemorrhage: Identification of Novel Prognostic Variables and Creation of a Stronger Predictive Model." *In submission*
-1. Gutierrez, Stricsek, Kashlan, Malcolm, Refai.
+1. Gutierrez/Erwood, Stricsek, Kashlan, Greven, Malcolm, Refai.
 "Retrospective Review Comparing Cortical Bone Trajectory with Traditional Trajectory Pedicle Screw Placement in the setting of Transforaminal Lumbar Interbody Fusion."
    *In submission*